Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 Example subject line: "I have 3 spots open this month"

-Why it works: Scarcity and directness.
-Most coaches never ask for the sale in email.
-The ones who do, politely and consistently, are the ones with full practices.
+Why it works: Most coaches never ask.
+The ones who ask politely and consistently are the ones with full practices.

-How Often to Send (And Why Consistency Matters)
+How Often to Send (You’re Sending Too Little)

-The single biggest email marketing mistake coaches make is inconsistency.
-They send three emails in one week when they are feeling motivated, then go silent for two months.
-This is worse than not emailing at all because it trains your audience to forget about you.
+The mistake I actually see is inconsistency: three emails in one motivated week, then two months of silence.
+That is worse than not emailing at all, because it trains your audience to forget you.

 Recommended Frequencies by Coaching Niche